 (Editor’s Note: This post was originally published in October 2015, it has been updated to reflect current information).

-With October being fire awareness month, we thought we would take a minute to talk about a common cause of house fires, your clothes dryer.
-Many of us rely on our washer and dryer on a daily or a very frequent basis and tend to take these appliances for granted.
+Your safety is important to us, so we wanted share a common cause of house fires: your clothes’ dryer.
+If you’re like most folks, you rely on your washer and daily on a daily or weekly basis.
+It’s easy to take these appliances for granted.
 Taking care of your dryer is vital to the safety of your home.

-The leading cause of dryer fires are failure to clean and maintain the dryer.
+The leading cause of dryer fires is failure to clean and maintain the dryer.

-Do you have a new dryer, don’t assume you’re in the clear – Most times it is not the dryer itself but the vent that gets clogged with lint that creates the problem.
+If you have a new dryer, it’s important no to assume that you’re in the clear.
+Most likely, it is not the dryer itself but the vent that is clogged with lint.
+This is what causes problems.

 How do I know if my dryer vent is clogged?

+One of the signs that your vent is clogged is when your dryer isn’t correctly drying your clothes.
 The image on the right shows lint we removed from a dryer vent on the roof.
-This lint was inside the vent inhibiting air flow and proper ventilation from the dryer.
+This lint was inside the vent restricting air flow and proper ventilation from the dryer.
 This is why it is so important to get your vent line cleaned on a regular basis.
 When was the last time you had the vent cleaned?
 Some experts recommend getting a vent cleaning once a year, while others will suggest 3-5 years.
-This depends on the amount of people, pets and how much laundry is done per week.
+This depends on the amount of people, pets, and how much laundry is done per week.
 Talk to your dryer vent professional about what they recommend.

 How do I prevent a dryer fire?